xaviero98-stack/Kubernetes/Project/README.md

 ![Kubernetes architecture](connector.png)

-You should now see on **KafDrop** the **topics** **synthetic.orders** and **synthetic.products** created automatically — each one corresponds to a MongoDB collection with the same name, as per the standard **Debezium** protocol:
+You should now see on **Kafdrop** the **topics** **synthetic.orders** and **synthetic.products** created automatically — each one corresponds to a MongoDB collection with the same name, as per the standard **Debezium** protocol:

 ![Kubernetes architecture](topics.png)

 And if we enter inside them we will see how these topics contain all the info from the changes in the database, it's important to describe how Debezium works.
-By default, it extracts the **initial state** of the data and once it have it, it starts **monitoring the changes**, that will be important further on when we reconstruct the state of the data in Spark.
+By default, it extracts the **initial state** of the data and once each document in the collection have been sended thorugh the corresponding Kafka topic it starts **monitoring the changes**, that will be important further on when we reconstruct the state of the data in Spark.

-Also, Kafka Connect can parallelize data production and consumption across Kafka topics, the MongoDB Debezium connector **cannot parallelize** CDC events when MongoDB is deployed as a **ReplicaSet**.
+Also, even though Kafka Connect can parallelize data production and consumption across Kafka topicsusing its partitions, the MongoDB Debezium connector **cannot parallelize** CDC events when MongoDB is deployed as a **ReplicaSet**.
 If you need to scale data ingestion, consider deploying MongoDB as a **Sharded Cluster**, as each shard can have its own Debezium connector instance.

-# Step 5: Setting Up the Data Lakehouse Ecosystem
+# Setting Up the Data Lakehouse Ecosystem

 Now we will proceed to set up the data lakehouse ecosystem.